%20%20(2).png)

 -Major Gen Ian Cardozo SM, AVSM, the first war-disabled officer of the Indian Army to command a battalion and a brigade

-Also known as Cartoos Sahib, he chopped off his own leg during the 1971 Indo-Pak battle!
+Cartoos Sahib, the legend who cut off his own leg so he could continue to fight for his counrty, during the 1971 Indo-Pak war!

 Leverage power of collective to improve livelihood opportunities and bring organizations and people TOGETHER